Smarte Carte

 Smarte Carte Inc. (stylized as smartecarte) is a global company based in White Bear Lake, Minnesota focused on providing products and services to the travel and leisure industries.
 Smarte Carte specializes in luggage carts and trolleys, wheelchairs, electronic lockers, commercial strollers, and massage chairs, as well as airport services such as baggage storage, baggage wrap, lost property, Mail N’ Fly, porter services, and more.

 Operating in more than 3,500 locations around the world, its products and services are primarily found in airports, shopping centers, theme and water parks, ski resorts, and fitness centers.

-The company is owned by 3I, an investment firm based in London, the United Kingdom, that focuses on mid-market private equity and infrastructure.
+The company is owned by 3I, an investment firm based in London, England, that focuses on mid-market private equity and infrastructure.

 Origin & history

 In 1967, Jim Muellner was commissioned to design and build one of the first self-serve luggage cart vending machines.
 In Salt Lake City International Airport, Minneapolis/St. Paul International Airport, and Los Angeles International Airport saw the launch of Smarte Carte Inc.'s initial activities.
 They moved into foreign markets in the 1980s and have maintained market leadership in other vending equipment and airport baggage carts through long-term customer contracts.
 In 1992, the company recognized the increasing concern with security at airports and formed Smarte Carte Inc. to develop and grow the locker business.
 The company extends operations into shopping malls across the country.
+In February 2005, Smarte Carte filed for Chapter 11 bankruptcy protection.
 In 2008, with the purchase of First Class Seats and Sit Back & Relax, they entered the massage chair business, making them the largest provider of vending massage chair services in the United States.
 They expanded their business further in 2018 by purchasing Aviation Mobility and entering the wheelchair market.